Cape Town & Kruger Encompassed

 Day 4 Johannesburg (1B,1D)

-Fly to Johannesburg and transfer to hotel.
+You will say goodbye to your Cape Town CEO and fly to Johannesburg and transfer to hotel.
 Meet your local CEO for a briefing and enjoy a traditional South African Braai (barbecue) welcome dinner tonight.

 Day 5 Panorama Route/Graskop (1B)